ROV winch failure

 What happened?

-During a ROV launch the vehicle was raised approximately 1.8 meters to allow the moonpool doors to open.
+During a ROV launch the vehicle was raised approximately 1.8 metres to allow the moonpool doors to open.
 With the doors secured open the ROV was lowered through the moonpool.
 When the top of the TMS became level with the cellar deck the winch went into free fall.
 Since all attempts by the winch operator to gain control of the winch had no effect, the winch operator and ROV crew secured the area, put safety barriers in place and a person posted to prevent any one entering the launch area.
-The 1500 meters of steel armoured umbilical had spooled off the winch drum and the end was retained by the clamp mechanism on the drum.
+The 1500 metres of steel armoured umbilical had spooled off the winch drum and the end was retained by the clamp mechanism on the drum.

 No one was injured and there was no damage to subsea structures resulting from the incident.

-Our member’s investigation revealed the following:
+Our Member’s investigation revealed the following:

 The initial investigation conducted by the winch/gearbox manufacturers has shown a bearing in the gearbox had failed allowing the output shaft with the drive pinion to be ejected from the gearbox.
 The winch manufacturer is Lawson Engineers, and the gearbox manufacturer is Brevini.